National Liberty Memorial: Preliminary memorial design and site

 The National Mall Liberty Fund D.C. hired sculptor David Newton to design a preliminary memorial.
 Newton's draft depicts an African American father, mother, and child.
 The father is armed with a rifle, but not depicted as a soldier.
 The mother points toward the nearby Lincoln Memorial.
 The child wears a tricorne hat and is beating a drum.

 On July 23, 2013, the memorial foundation presented its first site selection report to the NCMAC.
 The foundation examined 43 potential sites before creating a short-list of five preferred site: northwest of the Lincoln Memorial, the United States Department of the Interior triangle on Virginia Avenue NW, Walt Whitman Park, Freedom Plaza, and a site on the west side of the Jamie L. Whitten Building (the headquarters of the United States Department of Agriculture).
 The NCMAC asked the foundation to reconsider Walt Whitman Park, the Interior Department triangle, and a new site—the western terminus of Constitution Avenue NW (the "belvedere") on the shores of the Potomac River.
 After reconsidering these sites and the others originally studied, the foundation requested that the site at the Whitten Building be approved.
 The Whitten site received the support of Senator Chuck Grassley and Senator Chris Murphy on November 20, 2013.
 Because the Whitten site is in Area I, the most protected part of the National Mall, use of the site required approval by Congress.

 On September 26, 2014, President Barack Obama signed legislation allowing the National Liberty Memorial to be placed on the National Mall on a site next to the Department of Agriculture Building, extending authority to begin construction to 2021.
 The legislation's sponsor, Rep. G. K. Butterfield (D-NC), said that "this eventual memorial will show the nation, it will show the world, that the sacrifices, the heroic efforts of African Americans, both slave and free, who took up arms for American independence are not forgotten."

-Commemorative Works Act authorization for the memorial expired on September 26, 2021, with the organization having not raised sufficient funds to begin construction.
+The Commemorative Works Act authorization for the memorial expired on September 26, 2021, with the organization having not raised sufficient funds to begin construction.
 The Consolidated Appropriations Act, 2023 extended authorization until September 30, 2027.